Holographic display: Touchable holograms

 Touchable holograms were originally a Japanese invention that became further developed by American microprocessor company Intel.
 Touchable hologram technology is the closest modern representation of the holographic displays that one might see in sci-fi movies such as Star Wars and particularly in the Star Trek television franchise.
 This display is unique in that it can detect a user's touch by sensing movements in the air.
 The device then provides haptic feedback to the user by sending an ultrasonic air blast in return.
 In Intel's demonstration of this technology, the display was showcased representing a touchless, responsive piano.
 A possible implementation for this technology would be interactive displays in public kiosks; because this type of display does not require a user to physically touch a screen, it ensures that bacteria and viruses do not get transmitted.

 Technologies used

 Laser

 Most modern day holograms use a laser as its light source.
 In this type of hologram, a laser is shone onto a scene that is then reflected onto a recording apparatus.
 In addition, part of the laser must shine directly onto a specific area of the display to act as a reference beam.
 The purpose of the reference beam is to provide the recording device with information such as background light, picture angle, and beam profile.
 The image is then processed to compensate for any variation in picture fidelity, and then sent to the display.

-Electroholography

-Electroholographic displays are digital displays that transmit stored image data using an electromagnetic resonator.
-These signals are then read by an acoustic-optic modulator and converted into a legible image and displayed on an RGB laser monitor.
-Electroholographic displays hold an advantage over traditional displays in terms of picture accuracy and range of color.